 All birds, their nests and eggs are protected by law and it is thus an offence, with certain exceptions (see Exceptions), to:

-- intentionally take, damage or destroy the nest of any wild bird whilst it is in use or being built
+- Intentionally take, damage or destroy the nest of any wild bird while it is in use or being built.